liliancaesar/Publication_scripts/2020_Longitudinal_survey/Statistical_analyses/README.md

-Here are the R codes and inputs for all statistical analyses.
+Here are the R codes and input files for all statistical analyses.